Everything You Need to Know About Natural Silk

 Price

-More expensive due to complex production process
+More expensive due to the complex production process

-Much cheaper and more readily available
+Much cheaper and more widely available

 Sustainability